649000/library-management-api/README.md

 ## Features
 This API service handles primary housekeeping functions of a library.
 It helps to manage literary assets and relationships with the library members.
 It also keeps track of books that have been checked out by the members.

+This project has also been deployed onto Railway.
+Railway is an infrastructure platform similar AWS.
+Railway was chosen because it provides free tier for hobbyist.

 ### Technologies
 1. Spring Boot
    1. Spring Data DynamoDB